ionos-cloud/codex/README.md

 initialize a codex project in S3

-❗ _Note_: Before running the command, make sure to create the new bucket in dcd.
+❗ **Note**: Before running the command, make sure to create the new bucket in dcd manager.
 After you create the bucket, run : `codex config s3.bucket <bucket_name_here>`, so you point to the correct location.
 Make sure the new bucket supports versioning in order to save older versions of the swagger files over time.

 ```